The Fujiwhara Effect – What Happens When Two Hurricanes Meet

 Difference Between Hurricanes, Typhoons, And Cyclones

 People often get confused or think that hurricanes, cyclones, and typhoons are entirely different storm systems.
-It can be problematic when describing a phenomenon like the Fujiwhara Effect, and these names get interchangeably used while discussing the event.
+It can be problematic when describing a phenomenon like the Fujiwhara Effect, and these names get used interchangeably while discussing the event.

 They are, in fact, one and the same type of storm.
-Meteorologists use the umbrella term, Tropical Cyclone, to describe all three occurrences.
+Meteorologists use the umbrella term tropical cyclone to describe all three occurrences.

 The only reason these storms have different names is because of their location.
 Hurricanes, cyclones, and typhoons are named according to the region in which they occur: